There are two primary ways to quantify short-term rental supply:

 |---|---|---|

-| Active listing count | Number of active listings in the market | Quick market sizing and growth tracking |
+| Active listing count | Number of active listings with at least one booking or calendar update in the past 12 months | Quick market sizing and growth tracking |

-| Total available nights | Sum of all available nights across listings | Granular capacity analysis |
+| Total available nights | Sum of all available nights across every active listing | Granular capacity and absorption analysis |

-Supply dynamics directly shape your earning potential:
+Supply dynamics directly shape your earning potential across four dimensions:

 | Annual Growth Rate | Market Condition | Host Implication |